Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     ![Transition documentation](../../Assets/Screenshots/ActindoWorkFlow/Processes/CheckDocumention.png "[Transition documentation]")

     + Click the [Info] button to read the documentation.
-      The *Long description* pop-up window is displayed.
+      The *Long description* window is displayed.

     + Click the [Close] button in the bottom right corner to close the window.